 The guidance, found here, offers additional information on the three elements of a retaliation claim and also provides suggested best practices for employers to adopt.

 As a reminder, this updated guidance is merely in draft form; changes may come down the line before it’s finalized.
 However, your workplace policies or training may need to be updated to reflect the new guidance.
-Call our firm today to speak with an attorney experienced in EEOC matters who can assist you in preparing for updated federal guidance.
+Call our firm today to speak with a South Carolina employment lawyer experienced in EEOC matters who can assist you in preparing for updated federal guidance.